Skip to main content

 Participants will learn about safety planning with youth and the resources available to support youth.

-Trainer: Lea Bennett Fantom, Regional Prevention Coordinator, Georgia Center for Child Advocacy
+Trainer: Lea Bennett Fantom, MS, Regional Prevention Coordinator, Georgia Center for Child Advocacy

 Mandated Reporter